Lisa Hickey looks back on the fears she had and the mistakes she made with her son.

 Climbing Mt.
 Kilimanjaro with John was great, but it didn’t solve everything.
 There’s rarely a “happily ever after” between an alcoholic parent and their child, even a recovered one.
 It took me a year after that trip to get sober, and a long time after that to start to figure out what I needed to do to make things right.
 To understand that what I need to do is take action.
 Positive action.
 All the time.
 I need to demonstrate love, not just say the words.
 I need to be there when I say I will, to help my kids when they need me to help.
-To talk to my children, engage in their lives in a way that is so far beyond what I had ever done before.
+To talk to my children, engage in their lives in a way that was far beyond what I had ever done before.

 John and I reach the top of today’s mountain, breathe in the view, turn around.
 As we make our way back down, he holds branches out of the way so they don’t hit into me.
 Despite all my efforts to pay attention, we lose our way.
 We panic for a moment, hurry, and I lose my footing.
 John intuitively turns around to catch my arm so I don’t fall.

 We come out under a huge bridge, the Mass Pike soars and rumbles above us.
 We spot the railroad tracks, find our car, head back to his school.
 John thanks me over and over for a great time.
 “I got away from my worries.
 I didn’t think.
 I wasn’t stressed.
 And it was even nice to get away from technology,” he says.
-“Except for my taking photos with the iPhone” I finish the sentence, laugh.
+“Except for taking photos with the iPhone” I finish the sentence, laugh.
 I note that I haven’t checked my email once.

 I drop John off at his dorm and head East.
 My fears of not being a good enough mother are, for the moment, lifted.
 I have come to realize that goodness is not an inherent quality, but an endless series of moment-by-moment decisions.
 And on this Mother’s day, I have done what I could for my son, with love, and for today, that is enough.